soringhenta/terraform-course-for-beginners/rds/README.md

 - Don't put everything in a single tf file!
 - As output I would see:
   - the EC2 public and private IPs
-  - the RDS instance IP (not the public)
+  - the RDS instance hostname (not the public)
-  - the RDS random password
+  - the RDS random password (sensitive)
   - the public ssh key
   - the private ssh key (sensitive)